bridgetownrb/bridgetown-feed/README.md

 ### Optional configuration options

-The plugin will automatically use any of the following configuration variables, if they are present in your site's `bridgetown.config.yml` file.
+The plugin will automatically use any of the following metadata variables if they are present in your site's `_data/site_metadata.yml` file.

 * `title` or `name` - The title of the site, e.g., "My awesome site"
 * `description` - A longer description of what your site is about, e.g., "Where I blog about Bridgetown and other awesome things"
+* `author` - Global author information (see below)

+In addition it looks for these `bridgetown.config.yml` settings:

 * `url` - The URL to your site, e.g., `https://example.com`.
-If none is provided, the plugin will try to use `site.github.url`.
-* `author` - Global author information (see below)

 ### Already have a feed path?